elatomo/elixir-todo/README.md

-# Todo
+# Elixir Todo

-A simple to-do list application inspired by "Elixir in Action."
-Created for learning Elixir through book tutorials 🤓.
+A simple to-do list application inspired by the "Elixir in Action" book.
+Created for learning Elixir through the book's tutorials 🤓.

 ## Installation